dpEmu/dpEmu/README.md

 ## Research

+Further information of our work is available in workshop paper.
+Please cite it if you are using our research.
-Jukka K. Nurminen, Tuomas Halvari, Juha Harviainen, Juha Mylläri, Antti Röyskö, Juuso Silvennoinen, and Tommi Mikkonen. ["Software Framework for Data Error Injection to Test Machine Learning Systems"](Software_Framework_for_Data_Error_Injection_to_Test_Machine_Learning_Systems.pdf).
-4th IEEE International Workshop on Reliability and Security Data Analysis (RSDA 2019) at 30th Annual IEEE International Symposium on Software Reliability Engineering (ISSRE 2019), Berlin, Germany, 2019 (to appear).
+*Jukka K. Nurminen, Tuomas Halvari, Juha Harviainen, Juha Mylläri, Antti Röyskö, Juuso Silvennoinen, and Tommi Mikkonen. ["Software Framework for Data Error Injection to Test Machine Learning Systems"](Software_Framework_for_Data_Error_Injection_to_Test_Machine_Learning_Systems.pdf).
+4th IEEE International Workshop on Reliability and Security Data Analysis (RSDA 2019) at 30th Annual IEEE International Symposium on Software Reliability Engineering (ISSRE 2019), Berlin, Germany, 2019 (to appear)*.

 ## Contributing